 Informal Recreation Informal “drop-in” recreational time is made available so that students can participate at their leisure.
 Except for physical education classes, intercollegiate athletic practice times, and formal intramural time, most facilities are scheduled for open recreation.
 Popular activities include basketball, ice skating, racquetball, squash, swimming, tennis, and fitness training.

-Fitness Since the opening of the state-of-the-art Trudy Fitness Center in 2011, fitness and wellness programming have been in high demand.
+Fitness Fitness and wellness programming are in high demand at the state-of-the-art Trudy Fitness Center.
 Colgate offers a wide range of group exercise classes for all fitness levels.
 Group exercise classes are offered throughout the academic year and are a fun and social way to be physically active.
-Class offerings include yoga, indoor cycling, aerobics, pilates, dance fitness and high intensity interval training.
-In addition to group exercise classes, Colgate Recreation offers fitness center orientations, workshops on various health and fitness topics and personal training services.
+Class offerings include yoga, indoor cycling, aerobics, Pilates, dance fitness and high intensity interval training.
+In addition, Colgate Recreation offers fitness center orientations, workshops on various health and fitness topics and personal training services.
 Personal training is a fee-based service and all Colgate Personal Trainers are certified professionals by an accredited organization.

 The program also includes a selective and intensive leadership staff training program through which student leaders are taught technical outdoor skills, environmental education, safety awareness, and group facilitation skills.
 Staff training consists of classroom time and experiential outings, including camping trips to the Adirondacks and a Wilderness First Responder medical certification course.